dr2633/dr2633.github.io/about.md

 ## Biography

-I am a researcher in computational neuroscience and machine learning.
-My focus is in developing algorithms for speech decoding in neural recordings as part of the Laboratory of Speech Neuroscience at Stanford University.
+I am a researcher in computational neuroscience and machine learning, currently focused on developing algorithms for speech decoding from neural recordings at the Laboratory of Speech Neuroscience at Stanford University.
+My work involves leveraging machine learning techniques to interpret neural data, contributing to understanding how the brain processes speech and language.

-I would like to apply the programming and research skills I have developed towards doing technical work in AI alignment and policy development.
+I am transitioning into AI alignment and policy development, with a focus on ensuring that AI systems are developed safely and aligned with the values, preferences, and limitations of their users.

 ### Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/derek-rosenzweig-bba07b233/)